MusTaco/Gramobot/README.md

 - In Progress

 --- Future Goals ---
+- Fetch from Reddit and make a post
 - Ability to view and like stories
 - Should be able to perform multiple actions